 Della Gullatt is a retired federal employee serving as a HUD Certified Housing and Mortgage Counselor with Johnston-Lee-Harnett Community Action.
 Mrs. Gullatt is a graduate of North Carolina State University, a member of the Association of Housing Counselors, the Johnston County Citizens Association, and First Missionary Baptist Church, Clayton where she serves as Director of Drama Ministries.

 Jason Hardy is a business banker with First Citizens Bank in Smithfield, covering Johnston County.
 His 15-year career in banking has taught him the value of community service and the understanding that the cornerstone of a strong community is the participation of its citizens on boards and committees that promote positive community development.
-Jason is actively involved with the Partnership for Children of Johnston County, the Hampden-Sydney Alumni Club of the Triangle, and serves as Chairman-Elect of the Public Art Advisory Board for the Town of Clayton.
-A native of Blacksburg, VA, Jason is a graduate of Hampden-Sydney College and the NC School of Banking at UNC Chapel Hill.
+Mr. Hardy is actively involved with the Partnership for Children of Johnston County, the Hampden-Sydney Alumni Club of the Triangle, and serves as Chairman-Elect of the Public Art Advisory Board for the Town of Clayton.
+A native of Blacksburg, VA, Mr. Hardy is a graduate of Hampden-Sydney College and the NC School of Banking at UNC Chapel Hill.
 He and his wife, Kara, a 4th grade teacher in the Johnston County school system, have lived in Clayton since 2002 where they are raising their two sons, Jackson and Nate.

-Tammy attended Princeton High School and received a B.S. in Business Administration from Barton College in 1985.
+Tammy Holt attended Princeton High School and received a B.S. in Business Administration from Barton College in 1985.
 She has been employed with the State Employees’ Credit Union since 1985.
 She has served as the treasurer of the Princeton Veteran’s Day Committee, a member of the Board of Directors for the Johnston County Arts Council and served as a member of the Board of Directors of the Johnston County Education Foundation.

 Dr. Keys works as an anesthesiologist at Johnston Medical Centers in Smithfield and Clayton.
 She was born and raised in Camden, SC.
 She completed her undergraduate studies at Duke University where she earned a bachelor’s degree in Biology and a minor in Chemistry.
 After graduating from Duke, she obtained her medical degree from Wake Forest University School of Medicine.
 Dr. Keys completed her internship and residency at Vanderbilt University Medical Center in Nashville, TN.
 Dr. Keys enjoys mentoring students, and she has been a mentor to Johnston County students who have been interested in entering the field of anesthesiology.
 She and her husband, Michael, have one daughter.